 With a new and applauded version of Dungeons and Dragons Wizards of the Coast seem to be following a different publishing policy than before, and say that they are listening to the player community.
 Many campaigns have been published, where old, tried and tested story lines and antagonists appear, meanwhile there have been fewer books with player options.

 Many D&D fans have applauded the 5th edition of Dungeons and Dragons, especially old dogs like myself.
-And I admit, this new version is quite good and I believe it is more in line with the older versions of D&D, than both 3rd and 4th edition.
+And I admit, this new version is quite good and I believe it is more in line with the older versions of D&D, than both 3rd and 4th edition and there’s no doubt in my mind that D&D is in a Golden Age of sorts.
 There are probably some players that disagree with me, but when I started playing D&D we still used THAC0 and rolling a Death save actually meant that your character died if you failed it.
 No second chances, no, sir!
 Save or die, puny creature!

 Although the 5th edition doesn’t incorporate such drastic measures, the spirit of the game is rich and gives a friendly nod to older versions in a way that I think that both veteran and rookie players would like.
 Wizards have been following a new publishing strategy, i.e. the company have focused on publishing campaigns rather than books with a plethora of player options.